 - You memorize information and rarely are able to apply it in a meaningful way.

-- You battle forgetting material before the test.
+- You forget material before the test.

 - School is something new for you, and you are trying to acclimate to the college world.